Lekic/trace/app/views/documentation/_nonrequirements.html.md

 ## Non-Requirements (out of scope)

-Out of scope requirements include things that are not necessary in the completion of this project, e.g:
+Out of scope requirements include things that are not necessary in the completion of this project, however they were discussed as potential additions to the system at a later stage.
+These include:

 * Input from tracking sources e.g. surveillance camera or tracking collars
 * Geolocation / GPS